SELIGMAN ARCHIVE IMAGE 01 drawing KERN2020.jpg

 GUESTures I GOSTIkulacije

-Published by Balkanet e.V Munich and Margareta Kern, with the kind support of Kulturreferats der Landeshauptstadt München and in collaboration with Red Min(e)d and Galerie Kullukcu & Gregorian, Munich and Myrdle Court Press, London, 2014.
+Published by Balkanet e.V Munich with the kind support of Kulturreferats der Landeshauptstadt München and in collaboration with Red Min(e)d and Galerie Kullukcu & Gregorian, Munich and Myrdle Court Press, London, 2014.

 82 pages, paperback, full colour, June 2014.

-Download new text by Margareta Kern, How to Speak Precarious Histories from a Precarious Position? in The Gastarbeiter: In Search of an Afterlife (published by eipcp – European Institute for Progressive Cultural Policies, 2017).
+Download the related text by Margareta Kern, How to Speak Precarious Histories from a Precarious Position? in The Gastarbeiter: In Search of an Afterlife (published by eipcp – European Institute for Progressive Cultural Policies, 2017).

 Kern Kenning-cover-art monthly.png